Explore FREE downloadable educational materials.

 Complications of the virus include pneumonia, acute respiratory failure, Acute, Respiratory Distress Syndrome (ARDS), acute kidney, liver, and heart injury, septic shock, disseminated intravascular coagulation (DIC), rhabdomyolysis (muscle breakdown), chronic fatigue syndrome, and blood clots.

 Many complications may be caused by a condition known as a cytokine storm.
-This occurs when an infection triggers the immune system to flood the bloodstream with inflammatory proteins referred to as cytokines, which can damage organs and kill tissue.11 Health officials also believe that the virus may trigger a multisystem inflammatory syndrome in children and adolescents known as Multisystem Inflammatory Syndrome in Children (MIS-C).
-The CDC reports that they do not know what causes this condition but that many children who develop it have a personal health history of exposure to the SARS-CoV-2 virus or have been in contact with an infected individual.12
+This occurs when an infection triggers the immune system to flood the bloodstream with inflammatory proteins referred to as cytokines, which can damage organs and kill tissue.
+Health officials also believe that the virus may trigger a multisystem inflammatory syndrome in children and adolescents known as Multisystem Inflammatory Syndrome in Children (MIS-C).
+The CDC reports that they do not know what causes this condition but that many children who develop it have a personal health history of exposure to the SARS-CoV-2 virus or have been in contact with an infected individual.
+Early in the pandemic, the CDC reported the incident rate of MIS-C to be one in 3,000 to 4,000 children and adolescents infected with SARS-CoV-2.
+This rate has decreased steadily throughout the pandemic and as of March 2023, MIS-C is considered rare.

-Multiple variants of the SARS-CoV-2 virus emerged in the fall of 2020 and continue to circulate worldwide.
-Like all viruses, SARS-CoV-2 continually evolve because genetic mutations happen during the genome’s replication.
-A variant is the result of one or more genetic mutations.17
+Multiple variants of the SARS-CoV-2 virus continue to emerge.
+Like all viruses, SARS-CoV-2 continually evolve due to genetic mutations during the genome’s replication, which results in a variant.

 The Centers for Disease Control and Prevention (CDC) classify SARS-CoV-2 variants into four distinct categories: Variant Being Monitored; Variant of Interest; Variant of Concern; and Variant of High Consequence.
 The variant’s transmissibility, the severity of illness, and the effectiveness of current medical treatments factor into the classification of each variant.